inthepocket/hubble-scripts/README.md

 > Scripts repository to export design data like colors, fonts & text, and map them to design tokens.

-Map design data from Sketch to universally parseable JSON design tokens to integrate in your applications.
+The backbone of the [Hubble ecosystem][hubble homepage], this scripts repository exports design data like colors, fonts & text, and maps them to JSON design tokens to integrate in your applications.
 This repository is an attempt to further automate design systems & tooling at In The Pocket.
 Assets can also be exported as platform-friendly PNG & SVG formats.
-This scripts library is the backbone of the [Hubble ecosystem][hubble homepage]

 # Contents